-- \square an appropriate mechanism for protecting the children who will participate as subjects in the research is substituted, and - \boxdot the waiver is not inconsistent with federal, state, or local law.
+- ☑ an appropriate mechanism for protecting the children who will participate as subjects in the research is substituted, - ☑ The research is not subject to FDA regulations, and - ☑ the waiver is not inconsistent with federal, state, or local law.

 Note: The choice of an appropriate mechanism would depend upon the nature and purpose of the activities described in the research plan, the risk and anticipated benefit to the research subjects, and their age, maturity, status, and condition.